UBCSailbot/sailbot_workspace/.devcontainer/deployment/README.md

 > These commands are run in the in the root directory of this repository

-1. Run setup script: `./setup.sh`
+1. Run the setup script: `./setup.sh`
-2. Run quick build script: `./quick_build.sh`
+2. Run the quick build script: `./quick_build.sh`
-3. Source ROS overlay: `source install/setup.bash`

 ## Develop software